Aro1914/AroTable-For-Server-Side/README.md

 ### The **returnDuplicates()** Method

-The **returnDuplicates()** method returns a sorted array of all integers with duplicated occurrences in the AroTable, if none exists, returns false:
+The **returnDuplicates()** method returns a sorted array (using Merge Sort) of all integers with duplicated occurrences in the AroTable, if none exists, returns false:

 ```js
 const aroTable = new AroTable(1,2,3,4,2,3,4,5,6,6,6,3);